 HOME

-Photo of Patrick MendisPatrick Mendis is an award-winning diplomat, educator, author, philanthropist, and executive in government service in the United States.
+Photo of Patrick MendisPatrick Mendis is an award-winning diplomat, educator, author, philanthropist, and executive in US government service in both Democratic and Republican administrations.

-Prior to this, he was an American diplomat and a military professor during the Clinton, Bush, and Obama administrations, holding various positions in the US Departments of Agriculture, Defense, Energy, and State.
-For his government service and leadership, Dr. Mendis received the State Department’s Meritorious Honor Award and the Benjamin Franklin Award.
-For his work on US policy coordination and UN negotiations, he was recognized with the State Department’s Certificate of UN Diplomacy.
-He was also honored with the Graduate School of the US Department of Agriculture’s Outstanding Leadership and Service Award and other commendations by both Democratic and Republican administrations.
+Alternating his long academic career that started with the University of Minnesota in the 1980s, Dr. Mendis also served as an American diplomat and a military professor at NATO and the Indo-Pacific Commands during the Clinton, Bush, and Obama administrations — holding various positions in the US Departments of Agriculture, Defense, Energy, and State.
+For his diplomatic service and inter-agency leadership, he received the Meritorious Honor Award, the Benjamin Franklin Award, and the Certificate of UN Negotiation and Diplomacy from the US Department of State.

 Public Service